akritiko/creative-commons/README.md

 - __[Essay - DESCRIPTION]__ Meaning that the content has the form of an essay, that is, text.
 Usually found in the format of .doc, .docx and / or .pdf.
 - __[Code - PROGRAMING LANGUAGE - DESCRIPTION]__ Meaning that the content has the form of code.
 The "PROGRAMING LANGUAGE" part clarifies the type of the programing language.

+- __[Essay & Code - PROGRAMING LANGUAGE - DESCRIPTION]__ Meaning there's a mixture of essays and source code.

+## Language

+Essays and source code documentation could be in Greek on English language depending on the scope of the work.

+## Functionality

+Some of the project contain executables as well.
+Some of the projects are really old (circa 2003).
+I cannot guarantee the functionality of those executables to contemporary machines.